-- First reviewer: thesis advisor - Second reviewer: Latin Honors thesis program coordinator or a designated Hotel School faculty member.
+- First reviewer: thesis advisor - Second reviewer: Distinction in Research thesis program coordinator or a designated Hotel School faculty member.
 The designated faculty member must meet the criteria for serving as the thesis advisor.
 The second reviewer may be assigned at the beginning of the process if requested by the thesis advisor. - Each reviewer will provide independent grade, or both will agree to a common grade.
-The student will be informed of the final grade only after thesis is completed. - In case of mismatch in grade assigned by two reviewers, an independent 3rd reviewer will be assigned by Dean's Office (or ADAA/ADFD). - Honor level (Summa, Magna, Cum Laude) is calculated by Hotel School Registrar's office based on both thesis grade and GPA as per existing policy.
+The student will be informed of the final grade only after thesis is completed. - In case of mismatch in grade assigned by two reviewers, an independent 3rd reviewer will be assigned by Dean's Office (or ADAA/ADFD). - Honor will be noted on student's official transcript.